 Examples of accounts are: Cash, Accounts Receivable, Office Equipment, Accounts Payable, Service Income, Rent Expense, and so on.

-Let's take Cash, for instance.
-The Cash account stores all transactions that involve cash, i.e. cash receipts and cash disbursements.
+Let's take "Cash", for example.
+The Cash account stores all transactions that involve cash receipts and cash disbursements.
+By storing these, accountants are able to monitor the movements in cash as well as it's current balance.

 Next, let us define "debit" and "credit".
 Debit means left and credit means right.
 Do not associate any of them with plus or minus yet.
 Debit simply means left and credit means right – that's just it!
 "Debit" is abbreviated as "Dr." and "credit", "Cr.".

 The terms originated from the Latin terms "debere" or "debitum" which means "what is due", and "credere" or "creditum" which means "something entrusted or loaned".

 And finally, we define what we call "normal balance".
 Each account has a debit and a credit side.
 You could picture that as a big letter T, hence the term "T-account".
 Again, debit is on the left side and credit on the right.
-Normal balance is the side where the balance of the account is normally found.
+Normal balance, as the term suggests, is simply the side where the balance of the account is normally found.

 Asset accounts normally have debit balances, while liabilities and capital normally have credit balances.
 Income has a normal credit balance since it increases capital.
 On the other hand, expenses and withdrawals decrease capital, hence they normally have debit balances.